Deadheading Flowers Made Easy: A Step-by-Step Garden Guide

 1. Identify faded or wilting blooms

-2. Locate the first healthy leaf or bud below the bloom
+2. Locate the first healthy leaf or bud below the spent flower

 3. Cut or pinch just above that point using clean pruners or your fingers

-4. Dispose of the faded flowers (unless you’re composting them!)
+4. Dispose of the faded flowers.
+Compost them if you’re not worried about disease

-5. Repeat every few days or once a week for best results
+5. Repeat every few days to once a week for best results

 pink roses growing in the garden